Pepper & Carrot AI-powered flipbook · Part 1 — Chunking a Webcomic for RAG: When Your Chunks Are Comic Pages (Series Trailer)

 A series introduction for an AI-powered flipbook built around the hand-drawn webcomic Pepper & Carrot — page-aware chat, spoiler-safe retrieval, and a knowledge graph that grows as you read.
 Runs locally on a laptop or on a five-piece free-tier cloud deploy.

 What you’ll get from this post.
 A clear picture of what we’re building across the series, a 20-second walkthrough of the running app, the architecture in one diagram, and the two ideas that hold the whole thing together.
-No code yet — the next ten posts handle the build, one slice at a time.
+No code yet — the next fifteen posts handle the build, one slice at a time.

 Prerequisites.
 None.
 You can read this on a phone with a coffee.
-Subsequent posts will assume you can run docker compose up and npm install, but this one doesn’t.
+Subsequent posts will assume you can run

 Table of Contents

-1. The Premise
+- The Premise

-2. See It Running
+- See It Running

-3. What the App Actually Does
+- What the App Actually Does

-4. The Architecture in One Picture
+- The Architecture in One Picture

-5. Two Ideas That Hold Everything Together
+- Two Ideas That Hold Everything Together

-6. The Stack at a Glance
+- The Stack at a Glance

-7. The Series: What Each Post Builds
+- The Series: What Each Post Builds

-8. What You’ll Have Learned by the End
+- What You’ll Have Learned by the End

-9. Key Takeaways
+- Key Takeaways

 The Premise

-Most “chat with X” demos sit on top of a pile of text — PDFs, docs, transcripts, web pages.
+Most “chat with X” demos sit on top of a pile of text: PDFs, docs, transcripts, web pages.
 The interesting cases start when X isn’t text.
 I covered one of those in my last post — applying Anthropic’s Contextual Retrieval to a personal photo library, where each chunk is a single picture.

 This time it’s a different shape of the same problem: a hand-drawn webcomic.
 Each chunk is a page of comic art the reader is currently looking at, inside a flipbook UI that flips like a real book and tells the AI which page is visible.
 Three things make this harder than chat-with-PDF:

-• It’s visual.
+- It’s visual.
 There is no native text to retrieve over.
-You have to describe every page into prose before any RAG technique can touch it — which raises a real architectural question about who does the describing, and when.
+You have to describe every page into prose before any RAG technique can touch it, which raises a real architectural question about who does the describing, and when.

-• It’s sequential.
+- It’s sequential.
 Page order carries plot.
 “Spoiler” is a meaningful semantic property: the chat layer must structurally refuse to pull from any page the reader hasn’t reached yet, no matter how cleverly the question is phrased.

-• It’s paged.
+- It’s paged.
 The page (or two-page spread) is the unit of context, not a paragraph or a “section.”
 A real page-flipping UI turns “what page am I on” into a first-class runtime signal the chat layer can ground in.

-The comic in question is Pepper & Carrot, made by French illustrator David Revoy — a young witch and her cat get into trouble across 40+ episodes of stunning watercolor-style panels.
+The comic in question is Pepper & Carrot, made by French illustrator David Revoy: a young witch and her cat get into trouble across 40+ episodes of stunning watercolor-style panels.
 The whole thing is licensed CC BY 4.0, which means anyone can build on top of it as long as the author is credited.

 I wanted a reading experience that did one specific thing: as you flip through the pages, you can ask questions about what you’re looking at — who is this character, why is the cat angry, what just happened on the previous page — and the AI knows exactly which page you’re on, and refuses to spoil anything past it.